 Best Buy is committing $1 million from its Customer Giving Campaign that will be presented to the American Red Cross.
 The retailer is contributing $100,000 on behalf of the company.

-Good Guys has pledged to donate five percent of its sales from its stores and online operation from Sept.
-15 through Sept.
-30, which should be more than $1 million.
+Good Guys has pledged to donate five percent of its sales from its stores and online operation from September 15 through September 30, which should be more than $1 million.
 The donations will be send to The New York Times 9/11 Neediest Fund, which was created by the newspaper to support those injured in the attack and the families who died.
-The fund will support ten non-profit organizations.
+The fund will support ten non-profit organizations such as the Children's Aid Society, which will arrange temporary care for children who have been orphaned, and the New York Fire Safety Foundation, the New York Police Foundation and the John Jay College of Criminal Justice Foundation.

 Sony Corporation of America is making a $4 million contribution to relief organizations.
 Specifically $3 million will be sent to the American Red Cross Disaster Relief Fund (www.redcross.org), while $1 million to the New York City Public Private Initiatives (NYCPPI; http://home.nyc.gov/volunteer.html), which helps the families of Police, Fire, EMS and other City employees involved in rescue efforts.